PlatformLab/NanoLog/README.md

 # Using NanoLog

 ## Prerequisites
-NanoLog depends on the following:
+Currently NanoLog only works for Linux-based systems and depends on the following:
 * C++17 Compiler: [GNU g++ 7.5.0](https://gcc.gnu.org) or newer
 * [GNU Make 4.0](https://www.gnu.org/software/make/) or greater
 * [Python 3.4.2](https://www.python.org) or greater